Boro23-wq/boro-blogs/content/blog/react/context-api-vs-redux.md

 }
 ```

-The actions pretty much notifies the event that has occured within the application.
-The actions sends in the type of action triggered within its type field.
-All the additional information on what has changed is put into the payload field for reducer to decide any state change.
+The actions pretty much notifies about the event that has occured within the application.
+The actions method sends in the type of action triggered within its "type" field.
+All the additional information on what has changed is put into the "payload" field for reducer to decide any state change.

 ### <u>Reducer Functions</u>

-Here we have imported the actions to let the Reducer know about the actions that are valid and available.
+Here we have imported the actions to essentially let the Reducer function know about the actions that are valid and available.

 ```js {12-20}
 import { ADD_PRODUCT_TO_CART, REMOVE_PRODUCT_FROM_CART } from './actions'